Anthracotherium: Etymology

+The genus name stems from the fact that the holotype and other first specimens were originally obtained from the Paleogene (previously known as "Tertiary")-aged lignite beds of Europe.

 Description

 The genus typifies the family Anthracotheriidae, if only because it is the most thoroughly studied.
 In many respects, especially the anatomy of the lower jaw, Anthracotherium, as with the other members of the family, is allied to the hippopotamus, of which it is probably an ancestral form.
-Anthracotheres, together with hippos, are grouped with cetaceans in the clade Whippomorpha.
+The Anthracotheres, together with the hippos, are grouped with the cetaceans in the clade Whippomorpha.
+Anthracotheriinae are characterized by three non-ambiguous features, which is their crown height development of the lower canine, and the presence of accessory cristulids from the hypoconulid, posthypocristulid, and labial on the lower and upper molars.